-The subjective belief component was recently addressed by the Eleventh Circuit in Gale, supra, in which the court concluded that a subjective belief means that the employee "actually believed the conduct complained of constituted a violation of pertinent law."
+The subjective belief component was addressed by the Eleventh Circuit in Gale v.
+DOL, 384 Fed.
+App'x 926 (11th Cir.
+2010), in which the court concluded that a subjective belief means that the employee "actually believed the conduct complained of constituted a violation of pertinent law."
 The court found that the plaintiff did not have a subjective, good faith belief where he merely felt "really uncomfortable" and "uneasy."
 Specifically, the complainant, when pressed at his deposition, admitted that while he was "uncomfortable" with certain accounting practices that he observed, he did not actually believe that his company was participating in illegal or fraudulent activities.